ScanMountGoat/ultimate_tex/README.md

 ## Building
 With a newer version of the Rust toolchain installed, run `cargo build --release`.
-Don't forget the `--release` since debug builds in Rust will perform poorly!
+Don't forget the `--release` since debug builds in Rust will run slowly.
+The image_dds crate compiles C/C++ code for the encoders and decoders and requires C/C++ tooling installed.

 ## Credits
 - [nutexb](https://github.com/jam1garner/nutexb)